Federal Tax Dependents

 Eligible individuals include only the following:

-Each child must be either a:
+Each child must be an:

 - You must complete an Affidavit of Common Law Marriage to enroll your common law spouse.
 Employees who reside in a State other than Colorado must complete the appropriate affidavit available in the State in which they reside.